axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2022-05-17-rbuddyneighbor.markdown

 <h1>International</h1>
  <p>Has to work anywhere in the world, and across borders.
 See <em>Pickups</em>, below, under <em>Terminology</em>.</p>
- <p>For example, I can put in a request for Coyotas del Parque, Hermosillo.
+ <p>For example, I can put in a request for <em>Coyotas del Parque,</em> Hermosillo.
 Somebody from my neighborhood who happens to be in Hermosillo, picks up my order and brings it.
-Since we live nearby, my Buddy let&rsquo;s me know when I can pick them up at his place.</p>
+Since we live nearby, my Buddy lets me know when I can pick them up at his place.</p>

 <h1>Group Invitations (Community Organizing)</h1>
  <p>The scenario is like this, I hear that there&rsquo;s going to be a demonstration outside the office of a local politician.
 The organizers went to <span class="_paradigm">rBuddyNeighbor</span>s and announced their multi-location event.
 I ask for the details and the system sends my request to the organizer(s).
 They contact me with the details and I make arrangements to go.</p>